 The best 120Hz monitor we've tested is the Samsung Odyssey OLED G8/G80SD S32DG80.
 It's an outstanding gaming monitor with premium picture quality.
 While it has a maximum refresh rate of 240Hz, it's still great to use at 120Hz thanks to its near-instantaneous response time at any refresh rate, which results in almost no motion blur with fast-moving objects.
 It also has a 4k resolution and HDMI 2.1 bandwidth, so you can play 4k games with the PS5 and Xbox Series X|S up to 120Hz.

 Thanks to its QD-OLED panel, it even offers outstanding picture quality.
 This means it displays deep and inky blacks in dark rooms without any blooming and gets bright enough for highlights to pop.
-Additionally, it displays a wide range of colors in HDR that look extremely vivid and lifelike.
-Even if you want to use it in a bright room, its matte screen coating has fantastic reflection handling, but if you prefer something with a glossy screen, the Dell Alienware AW3225QF is another great choice with the same panel.
+Additionally, it displays a wide range of colors in HDR that look extremely vivid and life-like.
+Even if you want to use it in a brighter room, its matte screen coating has fantastic reflection handling, though it doesn't get bright enough to overcome bright glare.
+If you're gaming in a darker room and prefer something with a glossy screen, the Dell Alienware AW3225QF is another great choice.
 However, the Dell has a curved screen, which may not be for everyone.

-If you find the Samsung Odyssey OLED G8/G80SD S32DG80 too much out of your price range but still want a premium display, look into the upper mid-range Gigabyte AORUS FO27Q3.
+If you find the Samsung Odyssey OLED G8/G80SD S32DG80 too much out of your price range but still want a premium display, look into the upper mid-range MSI MPG 271QRX QD-OLED.
 It has a QD-OLED panel like the Samsung, so it displays the same deep and inky blacks with vivid colors and bright highlights, delivering outstanding HDR picture quality.
 However, the main difference is that it has a lower 1440p resolution than the Samsung, so images aren't as detailed and sharp, and it also has a smaller screen.

 If you prefer a lower-cost mid-range monitor, the Acer Nitro XV275K P3biipruzx is a good choice if you can find it for a lower price.
-It's different from the Gigabyte AORUS FO27Q3 because it doesn't have a QD-OLED panel, so it doesn't display the same deep blacks and vivid colors.
+It's different from the MSI MPG 271QRX QD-OLED because it doesn't have a QD-OLED panel, so it doesn't display the same deep blacks and vivid colors.
 However, this is the trade-off you must make to get a cheaper mid-range monitor.
 It still delivers good picture quality, as it has Mini LED local dimming that helps improve its contrast, and there isn't much blooming around bright objects either.
 It also gets very bright, which is ideal for both HDR gaming and use in bright rooms.

-Regarding gaming performance, it doesn't have the same near-instantaneous response time as the Gigabyte, but fast-moving objects still look sharp at 120Hz.
+Regarding gaming performance, it doesn't have the same near-instantaneous response time as the MSI, but fast-moving objects still look sharp at 120Hz.
 It also has HDMI 2.1 bandwidth to take full advantage of gaming consoles, and its 4k resolution helps deliver a detailed image.
+However, its input lag increases at 60Hz, so it's not ideal for fast-paced games at that refresh rate.

 If you want a monitor on a budget, check out the AOC Q27G3XMN, which offers great value as a low-cost display.
 It uses Mini LED backlighting like the Acer Nitro XV275K P3biipruzx, so it also looks great in dark rooms as it has a high contrast ratio and good local dimming feature, and highlights pop in HDR.
 However, it has a lower 1440p resolution, so it doesn't display the same detailed images, and without HDMI 2.1 bandwidth, it can't take full advantage of the PS5 and Xbox Series X|S.